Lee! Wake up! You are going to be late for school!" Somebody shouts, jerking me awake.

 Just before I go out of hearing distance, he says softly to himself, "Good luck with that, my little Brownie."

 A/N: don't forget to vote on the chapters and comment your opinion!
 I'm very excited to know your thoughts on Noah!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Artemis💕Write a Review